mediasuitenz/promise-template-blog-post/README.md

 It displays a pretend library system, with two examples of displaying asynchronous computed properties in the template.
 See the Author and the Book models for the computed properties and the template for how they're displayed.

+For more information see the blog post https://www.mediasuite.co.nz/blog/emberjs-displaying-promises-templates/

 ## Prerequisites

 You will need the following things properly installed on your computer.